cl-roberts/pws-herring-basa/sensitivity/run-model.md

 Note that this step may prompt you to acquire some packages or linux libraries.
 For example, I needed to run `sudo apt install libcurl4-ssl-dev` to get this to install correctly.

 3. install other R package requirements.
-You should have already installed a vector of packages that I sent you in an `.rds` file, here are some others that were not included there.
+You should have already installed a vector of packages that I sent you in an `.rds` file, but in case you haven't:

 R:

 ```
-install.packages(c("TMB", "tmbstan"))
+pkgs <- readRDS("basa-dependencies.rds")
+install.packages(pkgs)
 ```

 4. Execute the model.
 This step should take a few minutes.